create3000/x_ite/docs/_posts/components/Geospatial/GeoOrigin.md

 ## Overview

-GeoOrigin specifies a local coordinate system for increased geographic precision.
+GeoOrigin specifies local geospatial coordinate system for parent node, enabling increased geographic precision during scene rendering (by mitigating potential floating-point roundoff errors).
+GeoOrigin can be contained by other Geospatial component nodes, typically via DEF/USE to ensure consistency.

 The GeoOrigin node belongs to the **Geospatial** component and its default container field is *geoOrigin.* It is available since X3D version 3.0 or later.